Hiroshi Yoshida: Biography

 Hiroshi Yoshida (born Hiroshi Ueda) was born in the city of Kurume, Fukuoka, in Kyushu, on September 19, 1876.
+His father, Ueda Tsukane, taught painting in public schools and came from a samurai family; Hiroshi showed an early gift for art that his father encouraged.
 At the age of 15, he was adopted by the Yoshida family after his talent for painting was discovered by Kasaburo Yoshida, a junior high school art teacher, and studied with the Kyoto Western-style painters (yōga-ka) Tamura Sōryū and Miyake Kokki.
 He moved to Tokyo at the age of 17 and entered the Fudōsha (不同舎), a painting school sponsored by the yōga-ka Koyama Shōtarō, and became a member of the Meiji Bijutsukai (Meiji Art Society, 明治美術会), the first Western-style art organization in Japan.

 In 1899, Yoshida had his first American exhibition at the Detroit Museum of Art (now the Detroit Institute of Art).
 In 1900 he had an exhibition with Hachiro Nakagawa at the Museum of Fine Arts, Boston.
 He then traveled to Washington, D.C., Providence, France, Great Britain, Germany, and Italy.
 He exhibited his work at the Paris Exposition of 1900, for which he received a commendation, and after coming to the United States in 1903, he exhibited his work at the St. Louis World's Fair of 1904, for which he received a bronze medal.
 Around this time, Yoshida and his fellow painters founded the Taiheiyōgakai (Pacific Art Society, 太平洋画会) the successor to the Meiji Bijutsukai.

+Between 1903 and 1907 Yoshida travelled again to the United States, Europe and North Africa together with his stepsister and fellow painter Fujio, whom he married on their return to Japan.
+Until 1920 he built a successful career as an oil and watercolor painter working in the light, airy style he had absorbed in the West, though his independent temperament repeatedly put him at odds with Japan's official art establishment.

 In 1920, at the age of 44, Yoshida presented his first woodcut at the Watanabe Print Workshop, organized by Shōzaburō Watanabe (1885–1962), publisher and advocate of the shin-hanga movement.
 His first work was a print depicting the Meiji Shrine.
 In 1921, he produced seven prints, including a series of sailing ships.
 However, Yoshida's collaboration with Watanabe was short partly due to Watanabe's shop burning down because of the Great Kanto earthquake on September 1, 1923.

+Following the example of Goyō Hashiguchi, Yoshida subsequently decided to become independent, founding his own studio in 1925 and personally selecting the artisans whose work he would closely supervise.
+Despite the interruption of their collaboration, in 1924 Watanabe, aware that Yoshida was travelling to the United States to sell his work, asked him to include some of his own shin-hanga prints in his catalogue; these new prints proved so successful overseas that the publisher decided to concentrate his efforts abroad.